16 SEO Tips to Improve Your Ranking

 Internal links help you distribute your SEO power evenly across all the pages of your site.
 Wikipedia is the classic example for effective internal links.

-Each of these words in blue — links — takes the reader to a different article on the website.
+Every wiki page is littered with links that take the reader to a different article on the website.
 In this way, they help visitors navigate the website and also ensure that the information quality is evenly distributed across the website.

 This means that creating internal links benefits both the SEO process and the user experience.